 - Smokejumper retrieval normally involves returning the smokejumpers with their gear to the jumpship location.
-This is coordinated between the responsible dispatch and the smokejumper spotter or liaison officer. - All GB SMJs are HELR qualified if a helicopter sling load is utilized to bring in or extract equipment. - A smokejumper typically carries 100 pounds of jump and firefighting gear.
+This is coordinated between the responsible dispatch and the smokejumper spotter or liaison officer. - All GB SMJs are HELR qualified if a helicopter sling load is utilized to bring in or extract equipment. - A smokejumper typically carries 100 pounds of jump gear and firefighting equipment.
 The following are typical smokejumper demobilization transportation requirements: